sweinreich/cadwiki_overleaf/README.md

 ## Generating plots
 Plots can be created directly by LaTeX using the PGFPlots package.
 This package can plot imported matrices or mathematical expressions, on a variety of 2D and 3D plot types.
 The [PGFPlots documentation](doc/external/pgfplots.pdf) is a valuable resource.

 To use pgfplots, include the following in your preamble.
-Note that this says you want compatibility with version 1.9 (currently the latest version, I believe).
 ```latex
 \usepackage{pgfplots}
 \pgfplotsset{compat=1.9}